 Within these ancestral stories and within the discipline of academia (eff you who mistake method for content or who just don’t like the content after applying method) we find components of our subaltern history that we rigorously apply to what is a multidisciplinary approach to history (don’t get me started on backlash).

-Now back to the citation that made my heart open as it was included in Mary Beth Moser’s diss and which describes my most earnest attempts of so many pages of trying to explain my methodology and ontology.
+Now back to the citation that made my heart open as it was included in Mary Beth Moser’s dissertation, and which describes my most earnest attempts of so many pages of trying to explain my methodology and ontology.
 This says it all for me.